oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 	![plan query](images/parks_approx_execute_plan.png " ")

-    Notice that a vector index access is now performed on the PARKS table since we now have a vector index available.
+    Notice that a vector index access is now performed on the PARKS table since we have a vector index available.

 You may now **proceed to the next lab**